JAPAN DISASTER: Petchems chaos continues as nuclear fears grow

 “Japanese Defence Minister Toshimi Kitazawa announced Wednesday that Special Defence Forces helicopters planned to drop water onto Unit 3, and officials are also preparing to spray water into Unit 4 from ground positions, and possibly later into Unit 3,” it said.

-Meanwhile, Japanese producers might have to declare force majeure (FM) on caprolactam (capro) due to possible feedstock and power shortages, which has sparked panic buying of spot capro by downstream nylon makers in
+Meanwhile, Japanese producers might have to declare force majeure (FM) on caprolactam (capro) due to possible feedstock and power shortages, which has sparked panic buying of spot capro by downstream nylon makers in Taiwan, sources said.